HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Preparing this file for sharing with CPC & NAMMU members.
 * link to gDocs and various documentation files tailored for specified Audiences.
-* Make it a Canadian National Productivity issue that has Identity implications. (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
+* a Canadian National Productivity issue with Identity implications. (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
 * Note that Subjects are legal "co-owner"(s) of Personal Information about them.
 * spawn a private repo and confirm that its wikis can be used for business discussions
 * expand this into a collaborative project.